Christian VizcainoUNIVERSAL FUND MEMBER

 Christian's Story

 Christian joined Watsi on July 31st, 2017.
 Six years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christian's most recent donation supported Solomon, a 12-year-old boy from Kenya, to fund angular deformity correction of his legs.
+Christian's most recent donation supported Emelita, a grandmother from Philippines, to fund gallbladder removal surgery.

 Impact